 Several months later all the female population of the village of childbearing age become pregnant.
 The children they give birth to are golden-haired, communicate telepathically, and can enforce their will on the village adults.

 As the children grow, their powers increase.
-Gordon Zellaby (George Sanders) proves that what one of them learns, they all learn, by teaching his son to open a puzzle box.
+Professor Gordon Zellaby (George Sanders) proves that what one of them learns, they all learn, by teaching his son to open a puzzle box.

 The children move together in groups, outcast from the other village children, and their strange, precise, cold way of talking and their staring eyes causes nervousness in the village adults.